Archive April 2009

 Review: Seesmic Desktop

 So, Seesmic Desktop came out a little over a week ago and I have finally had time to do a proper review.
 The first few days I was unable to use it do to some major bugs that wouldn’t let me sign in to my account, thankfully Loic and the Dev team at Seesmic had it fixed within several days, along with several other issues.
-Well let me get done to business and do a quick review of the product.
+Well let me get down to business and do a quick review of the product.

 Why you might want to use the Seemic Desktop over other Twitter Apps

-- Multiple Account Support
+• Multiple Account Support

 It’s one of the few Twitter Apps that allows you to be logged into multiple accounts at once and helps to automatically reply with the appropriate account.
 Has easy switching above the update field.

-- Allows you to create Groups and Save Searches
+• Allows you to create Groups and Save Searches

-It’s also one of the few apps that lets you group users, following after it’s main competitor Tweetdeck.
+It’s also one of the few apps that lets you group users, following after its main competitor Tweetdeck.
 Saved searches are a continuation from Twhirl that makes ego searching Twitter a far easier experience.
 These 2 items make it a huge force when you are handling multiple accounts and managing marketing efforts.

-- Offers a multi-column view
+• Offers a multi-column view

-- Future Integration with many other services
+• Future Integration with many other services

 This is a given, after all they have integrated multiple services into their prior client Twhirl.
 I’d expect to see Facebook, Friendfeed, Seesmic, and Identi.ca support on it at the least.
 They also have built in Ping.FM support on Twhirl and I’d expect to see that included soon as many people are requesting its addition.
 Loic is also speaking to Kevin Rose, Founder of Digg, and I wouldn’t be all that surprised if they worked Digg into the mix.